Polymer/polymer-cli/README.md

     $ polymer init

-Use the 'element' template:
+Create a new project from the 'element' template:

     $ polymer init element

-Use the 'application' template:

-    $ polymer init application
+You can download and run templates built by our community as well.
+[Search npm](https://www.npmjs.com/search?q=generator-polymer-init) for the full list.

 ### lint